T: 0121 200 0890

 Chambers UK 2019 Beverley Morris continues to win praise for her significant expertise in complex financial cases and private law children matters.
 Sources attest to her”outstanding hands-on client management skills and excellent judgement,” as well as her”extraordinary work ethic and terrific intellect.”

 Beverley has experience in foreign jurisdictions having issued proceedings in Jersey, Spain, Nigeria and New Jersey, USA.

 As committee member and treasurer of West Midlands region of Resolution (formerly the Solicitors Family Law Association), she takes responsibility for organising lectures and in 2008 organised and took part in the 25th Anniversary Resolution celebration, namely a family law debate chaired by Mr. Justice McFarlane in which Beverley spoke on the subject of spousal maintenance.

 A dedicated sports player who still represents her county (veterans category) at tennis and is trying to reduce her golf handicap.

-Beverley represents the interests of the mother in the reported decisions M-T v T and Moses-Taiga v Taiga and has strenuously pursued maintenance pending suit (in divorce proceedings) and maintenance to include legal fees (in Schedule 1 Children Act 1989 proceedings).
+Beverley represents the interests of the mother in the reported decisions MT v OT EWHC 868 (Fam) and has strenuously pursued maintenance pending suit (in divorce proceedings) and maintenance to include legal fees (in Schedule 1 Children Act 1989 proceedings).
 These cases represent the leading authorities on these points of law.
+(Click to View)

 Beverley acted for the wife in the reported decision of the Court of Appeal in Aly v Aly EWCA Civ 947, following which there was some fairly controversial and not entirely accurate press reporting over the wife having secured 100% of the matrimonial assets.